History of the Rexel Group

 In this context, the Group acquired a number of specialist companies to develop its expertise in energy efficiency.
-Esabora, Inoveha and Munro, whose acquisition enabled Rexel to successfully expand its range of energy efficiency products and services in France and the USA: replacement of lighting sources, active promotion of low-energy products, an energy audit service, installation of energy management and control systems, and energy-saving certification.
+Esabora, Inoveha as well as Munro, whose acquisition enabled Rexel to successfully expand its range of energy efficiency products and services in France and the US: replacement of lighting sources, active promotion of low-energy products, an energy audit service, installation of energy management and control systems, and energy-saving certification.

 2013 – Creation of the Rexel Foundation for a better energy future

 In 2013, Rexel launched the Rexel Foundation for a better energy future to make its own contribution to promoting universal access to energy efficiency for all, in the Group’s operating regions.

 2014 – Rexel adopted the legal form of a French Société Anonyme with a Board of Directors